flatcar-archive/flatcar-docs/docs/community-platforms/booting-on-openstack.md

 ## Using Flatcar Container Linux

 Now that you have instances booted it is time to play around.
-Check out the [Flatcar Container Linux Quickstart](quickstart.md) guide or dig into [more specific topics](https://docs.flatcar-linux.org).
+Check out the [Flatcar Container Linux Quickstart](quickstart) guide or dig into [more specific topics](https://docs.flatcar-linux.org).

-[cl-configs]: provisioning.md
+[cl-configs]: provisioning